mzaj/mzaj.github.io/cqrs_es/slides.md

         - way of storing domain date in persistent store
         - attacks same problem as ORM, AR, TS, etc. (persistance)
         - similar to ORM - domain logic is fully separated from persistance concerns
-        - contrary to ORM no mapping between domain and store are needed (image)
+        - contrary to ORM no mapping between domain and store are needed
         - events used both for storing and domain objects (ARs) intercommunication (what is AR)
         - well known is some domains (DBs, filesystems)
         - how it cooperates with CQRS